Andezion/ActixRESTServer/README.md

 ## Demonstration
 I will now try to show you some of the functionality at the moment!

-For example, we can generate a token by entering our email address and password!
+1) For example, we can generate a token by entering our email address and password!
 ![ActixRESTServer](./photo/photo1.png)

+2) With the necessary role, namely Admin or Manager, we can obtain a list of all users if we have previously generated a token.
 ![ActixRESTServer](./photo/photo2.png)

+3)
 ![ActixRESTServer](./photo/photo3.png)

+4)
 ![ActixRESTServer](./photo/photo4.png)

+5)
 ![ActixRESTServer](./photo/photo5.png)

+6)
 ![ActixRESTServer](./photo/photo6.png)

 ---